yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 volume.
 This means that traversing a BVH can take multiple paths at the same time, as they aren't necessarilly mutually exclusive.

+In practice, the bounding volume can any volumetric geometry and the leaf nodes can store whatever we want, but our raytracer used axis-aligned bounding boxes and triangles, so we are going to do the same here.

 (XXX: Picture)

 Testing rays against a BVH is not all that different to what we have been doing until now.
 We are